Independent-Research-Lab/nanopore-epigenetics/README.md

 samtools quickcheck merged.bam; samtools sort -o merged.sorted.bam merged.bam; samtools index merged.sorted.bam

-4. do pileup with modkit:
+4. do pileup with modkit, make sure you have teh fasta reference file (.fna)+ index (.fai) files in the current folder or use full path:

-modkit pileup merged.sorted.bam pileup_mod.bed
+modkit pileup merged.sorted.bam pileup_mod.bed --cpg --combine-strands --ref GCA_000001405.15_GRCh38_no_alt_analysis_set.fna

-5. remane your bam file in a special format which our script recognizes as input.
+5. rename your bam file in a special format which our script recognizes as input.
 That format must be something like xxNN, where xx are any 2 alphabetical non numerical characters, and NN are 2 numerical digits representing the age of the sample donor.
 If the sample is from a 76 years old person, rename that as xx76.bam: mv merged.sorted.bam xx76.bam

 6. do points 1-5 for all your samples